Ryason55/quake_mission_packs_ry-vitalized/README.md

 Known problems:
 -Bots in Deathmatch will shoot at monsters they've summoned via the Horn of Conjuring (Currently not in any DM maps)
+-If the player has dynamic shadows enabled, the light indicating Quad Damage on Proxy Bombs won't show up correctly

 Map Changes
 ---------------------------